 But who knows?

 Personally, I would love to reach such an age.
-Here is where I live, people often say that it would be horrible to live so long.

-Imagine all the things that one could see in one lifetime.
+Imagine all the things that one could see in their lifetime.
 As long as we have good health, we should appreciate every day that we have.
 Life is precious and we should hold onto it as long as we can.

 I hope that Misao Okawa reaches her 117th birthday.
 Although she is not in the best of health and seems quite frail, she is doing well.
 She still has a good mind and doesn’t seem to be giving up just yet!

 If you want to emulate the Japanese diet, I recommend The Okinawa Program.
 The book is based on decades of research into the lives of elderly Okinawan’s.
 A fascinating read and it was actually my first real introduction to understanding the Japanese diet and way of life.

 The researchers looked at the lives of these people over a 25 year period to find out what it was that made them live so long.
 Calorie restriction was only just a part of the reason for their incredible longevity.
 Okinawa is a place I would love to visit one day!

 The five oldest people in the world

 A video of Misao Okawa when she turned 116 years old.